jose-acevedoflores/sumas/README.md

 ### `npm run deploy-js`

-Deploys everything in the `build/static` folder to azure
+Deploys everything in the `build/static` folder plus the root files in `/build` (files at the top like index.html and asset-manifest.json) to azure

 ### `npm run deploy-locales`